marksteve/resume/resume.md

 #### President (2015-2017); Board of Director (2012-2015)

 - Part of the organizing team of PyCon PH for 4 times
-- Organized and hosted several meetups
+- Organized and hosted meetups
-- Spoke in several local events to promote Python and its community
+- Spoke in local events to promote Python and its community

 ### [Docker Manila (https://www.meetup.com/Docker-Manila/)](https://www.meetup.com/Docker-Manila/)

 #### Organizer (2014-2017)

-- Organized several meetups and did talks introducing Docker to the local devops community
+- Organized meetups and did talks introducing Docker to the local devops community

 ## Education